ReidWeb/linuxmotd/README.md

 ### ASCII Art

-In the input prompt, enter the directory to which you want to install tbe scripts - Defaults to /etc/dynmotd/
+In the input prompt, enter the directory to which you want to install the scripts - Defaults to /etc/dynmotd/

 Now add some ASCII art by editing the file 'dynmotdart' in the installation directory, ASCII art can be generated at: http://ruletheweb.co.uk/figlet/